Melbourne Times banner

 Shipwright | Sophontopsis | Starfield | Strategisphere | Talespin | Worldscape

-©1993 - 2023 by Melbourne Times.
+©1993 - 2024 by Melbourne Times.
 The contents of this Web site are for personal, non-commercial use only.
-Any use of copyrighted material or trademarks anywhere on this site and its files should not be viewed as a challenge to those copyrights or trademarks.
-In addition, any material displayed on or served by this site cannot be republished or distributed without explicit consent from Melbourne Times.
+This material is not official and is not endorsed by Far Future Enterprises, the owner of the Traveller® game in all forms, or by any of its Traveller® licensees.
+Any use of copyrighted material or trademarks anywhere on this site and its files is not intended to be — and should not be viewed as — a challenge to those copyrights or trademarks.
+In addition, any material displayed on or served by this site should not be republished or distributed without explicit consent from Melbourne Times.